ccao-data/data-architecture/dbt/models/shared_columns.md

 This variable combines `sv_is_heuristic_outlier` with `sv_is_ptax_outlier` (using OR logic).

+A null value represents an observation that, due to filters on type of sale or time frame of sale, is excluded completely from the sales-val model pipeline and therefor does recieve a boolean value.

 NOTE: Outlier flags only exist for sales _after_ 2014.
 {% enddocs %}